rkaushick-neu/pizza-voting-dapp/README.md

 Before opening it up to the audience:
 ![Blockchain Before](./screenshots/blockchain_1.jpeg)

-After opening ti up to the audience:
+After opening it up to the audience:
 ![Blockchain After](./screenshots/blockchain_2.jpeg)

 ## Tech Stack